Now, let’s Topvehicless.com read below post see to know more: ” JBL Quantum One Gaming Headphone Review “

 The bass accuracy of these headphones is excellent.
 Bass sounds deep, punchy, and full-bodied without any boominess or muddiness.
 Video game sound effects should be heard with an appropriate but not overwhelming level of thump and kick.
 However, bass is heavily reliant on these headphones positioning and fit, so your own listening experience might vary significantly.

 The JBL Quantum ONE provide outstanding mid accuracy.
-Vocals, lead instruments, and dialogue sound clear, well-balanced, and present.
+Vocals, lead instruments, and dialogue sound clear, well-balanced, connect your wireless, and present.

 These headphones have good treble accuracy.
 They do a decent job of following our target curve, but a slight bump in the low treble range might cause higher-pitched vocals and instruments to sound a little piercing and overly bright.
 That said, treble accuracy can vary significantly between listening sessions due to their poor frequency response consistency.